-DNA analysis by the Fish Health Unit at the Marine Institute has confirmed the presence of crayfish plague in the following locations so far in 2019:
+The Fish Health Unit at the Marine Institute has confirmed the presence of crayfish plague in the catchments below.

-Genotyping analysis by OIE reference laboratories in the UK and in Finland have shown there are at least 3 different genotypes of Aphanomyces astaci present in Ireland thus far.
-This genetic diversity of A. astaci suggests there have been at least 3 separate introductions of the disease into the country.
+Genotyping analysis by WOAH reference laboratories in the UK and in Finland have shown there are at least 3 different genotypes of Aphanomyces astaci present in Ireland thus far.
+This genetic diversity suggests there have been at least 3 separate introductions of the disease into the country.
 This has highlighted an urgent need for a better understanding of the possible sources of the disease, its routes of transmission, and its current spread.

-The spores of A. astaci can survive for several weeks and can be transported on damp equipment, boats, or machinery to other river and lake systems.
+The spores of A. astaci can survive for several weeks and can be transported between river & lake systems on damp clothing, equipment, boats, or machinery.
 Any site within an affected catchment should be considered high risk.

 The drying period is especially important as the infectious spores are destroyed by desiccation.
 Care should be taken with boats to ensure water is removed from the inside.
 The crayfish plague organism can be carried on wet equipment to new sites and spread to other unaffected populations in Ireland.